julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Student Motivation & Engagement/Note.md

 ## Ambiguous

 - The two patterns are the same chunking mechanism at two time scales.
 Kept separate with Boundary notes in both: BL-072 governs within-block sequencing; BL-085 governs long-horizon goals that should not shrink.
+- BL-072/BL-085 manage momentum through sequencing and progress visibility while keeping the task set fixed; BL-128 redesigns the option set itself.
+It honors this node's Out-note — workload is never lowered, only the choice structure changes.
+BL-082 pulls the other direction on ownership; flagged as a tension to reconcile in review, not a contradiction: BL-082 governs incentive design, BL-128 governs task selection under stall conditions.

 # Node 3.5 — Motivation Planning & Iteration